 You should avoid any large gatherings, demonstrations, protests, rallies or other public and political events as they may turn violent.
 You should monitor the media for information about any protests or political rallies and follow the advice of authorities.

-Violent crime is a significant problem in the Philippines.
+We advise you to exercise a high degree of caution in the Philippines because of the high level of serious crime.
+Violent crime remains a significant problem in the Philippines.
 Criminal gangs that drug and rob or assault unsuspecting tourists are active in Manila, including the Makati central business district, and in provincial resort towns.

 Random acts of violence occur frequently in the Philippines.
 In May 2012, a grenade exploded in Iligan City resulting in two deaths and 24 people injured.
 In April 2012, two explosions occurred in tourist areas of the island of Palawan, one in Puerto Princessa and one in El Nido, causing a number of injuries.
 In September 2010, a grenade was thrown into a large gathering of university students in Manila, seriously injuring a number of people.
 Other grenade attacks, the result of domestic grievances, have occurred in parts of Metro Manila frequented by foreigners.

 As in many other big cities, street crime is of concern particularly in crowded shopping malls and other public places.
 Pickpocketing, bag snatching and a range of scams, including those involving credit cards and automated teller machines, are common.